rkgtech/gigaspaces-sbp-jekyll/Puppet-XAP-Module.markdown

 {% compositionsetup %}

 # Overview
-This XAP module for Puppet performs 2 main tasks:
+This XAP module for Puppet performs two main tasks:
 1. Install Gigaspaces XAP.
 2. Configure node with one or more XAP roles e.g. Management role, Container role and Web-ui role.